scleblanc/pico-throttle/README.md

 ```

 This does cause a slight delay in Pico initialization when a user is looking at the page, but hey, nothing's perfect.
 The PSI improvements should be worth it.

+## License

+This is podcastware.
+It'd be cool if you checked out the [latest episode of Under One Thousand](https://open.spotify.com/episode/1QbZEu5H4QGFkvualpYGM8) and left an honest review, but you don't have to.
+Just don't use it for evil.